Canada country profile

 Suspected ringleader of Islamic extremist group is jailed for life for plot to bomb Toronto stock exchange.

-2014 - Canada launches a mission to map the Arctic seabed, in support of its its bid to extend its territory up to the North Pole.
+2014 - Canada launches a mission to map the Arctic seabed, in support of its bid to extend its territory up to the North Pole.

-Canada joins the US-led coalition carrying out air strikes against Islamic State militants in Iraq.

 Two Islamist-inspired terrorist attacks - one in Quebec and one at Parliament Hill in Ottawa - leave two Canadian soldiers dead.

-2016 - Canada signs a free trade agreement with the European Union.
+2016 - Canada signs a free trade agreement with EU.

-2017 - French-Canadian student Alexandre Bissonnette is charged over the shooting of six Muslims at a mosque in Quebec.
+2017 - French-Canadian student Alexandre Bissonnette is charged over the shooting of six Muslims at a Quebec mosque.

 Government says it will pay compensation to thousands of indigenous people who were taken from their families as children to be brought up by primarily white middle-class families decades ago.

-2018 - US, Canada and Mexico reach a new trade deal to replace Nafta.
-The United States-Mexico-Canada Agreement (USMCA) gives the US greater access to Canada's dairy market, and allows extra imports of Canadian cars.
+2018 - US, Canada and Mexico reach a new trade deal - the United States-Mexico-Canada Agreement (USMCA) - to replace Nafta.

+2023 - Canada sees its worst wildfire season on record, with thousands evacuated from threatened towns and about 15m hectares (37m acres) of land burnt.